If you are wondering how to be a digital nomad in Thailand – the first step is to get a Visa!

 - Those with specific talents such as expertise in science and technology

-However, it must be noted that if you want to apply for the Thailand Smart Visa digital nomad version, you will need to show that you have a contract of employment with a foreign firm that lasts for at least 6 months from the point of application.
+However, it must be noted that if you want to apply for the Visa digital nomad Thailand – Smart version, you will need to show that you have a contract of employment as a form of Thai work permit with a foreign firm that lasts for at least 6 months from the point of application.

 At the time of writing, the Thailand Smart Visa costs about USD375 but note that it may change upon official approval of the visa for use by digital nomads.